yobazy/MyFinance/issues_checks.md

 [x] old databases are removed when
 [] set rule by specific account
-[] auto categorization stats are weird when nothing has been run
+[] auto categorization stats are weird when nothing has been run [] multiple uploads needs work
+[x] When we apply to all similar transactions on the Uncategorized Transactions section, rather than refreshing the page, can we just update on page?

 Checks:
 [x] Amex populates right